Close menu Resources for... William & Mary

 5. Report or Formal Complaint Requesting Alternative Resolutions: Prior to filing a formal complaint or after the Review Team has authorized an investigation of a formal complaint, the complainant may seek the following resolutions upon the consent of both parties and approval by the university:

-• Adaptable Non-Disciplinary Resolution: Certain types of alleged misconduct may be referred to the Dean of Students Office to explore available options for Adaptable Resolution.
+• Adaptable Non-Disciplinary Resolution: Certain types of alleged misconduct may be referred to Gender-Based Violence Resources and Advocacy Services to explore available options for Adaptable Resolution.
 Adaptable Resolution is a remedies-based structured process that balances support and accountability without formal disciplinary action against the Respondent.
 This alternative process may be initiated before an investigation is authorized or after an investigation has commenced, at any time prior to the Determination Conference being conducted.
 When initiated after an investigation has commenced, the Title IX Coordinator will pause this Procedure while the process for Adaptable Resolution remains active or until an Adaptable Resolution Agreement is final, at which point the Title IX Coordinator will issue final resolution to the parties with respects to the formal complaint.
 In cases where the respondent is an employee of the university, referral to this process is not permitted.
 A complainant’s request for this option shall be authorized by the Review Team unless it determines that there is a continuing, ongoing threat to the university community or the Title IX Coordinator has filed a formal complaint per Section VI.D.4.

 • Pre-Determination Conference Resolution: Upon authorization of an investigation of a formal complaint by the Review Team and at any point prior to the Determination Conference, either the complainant or respondent may request resolution of the allegation(s) through a negotiated process wherein the respondent either: